edgi-govdata-archiving/overview/CONTRIBUTING.md

 1. Once your changes are ready for final review, commit your changes then modify or **create your pull request (PR)**, assign as a reviewer or ping (using "`@<username>`") a Lieutenant (someone able to merge in PRs) active on the project (all Lieutenants can be pinged via `@edgi-govdata-archiving/lieutenants`)

 1. Allow others sufficient **time for review and comments** before merging.
-We make use of GitHub's review feature to to comment in-line one PRs when possible.
+We make use of GitHub's review feature to comment in-line on PRs when possible.
 There may be some fixes or adjustments you'll have to make based on feedback.

 1. Once you have integrated comments, or waited for feedback, a Lieutenant should merge your changes in!